Public-key cryptography based on bounded quantum reference frames: Honest-verifier security

 which we can show to be in $1 -\Omega(1/{t})$ (up to logarithmic factors) using some simple approximations.
 Cheung \cite{Che09} has improved our asymptotic bound on this quantity by showing that

 which implies

 It follows that

 which we recall is an upper bound on the probability that Bob's $\textsc{swap}$-test passes in any particular kernel-iteration, when Eve is acting as a dishonest prover and using $t$ copies of the public key.
-Thus, as we showed at the beginning of Section \ref{sec_blah}, the total probability that Eve causes all $s$ of Bob's $\textsc{swap}$-tests to pass is
+Thus, as we argued in Section \ref{sec_indiv_attacks} (and the Appendix), the total probability that Eve causes all $s$ of Bob's $\textsc{swap}$-tests to pass is

 as claimed in Lines (\ref{beginning}) and (\ref{beg2}).
-This completes the proof of security of the protocol under the two simplifying assumptions mentioned at the beginning of Section \ref{sec_security}.
-Next, we show how to remove these assumptions.
+This completes the proof of security of the protocol.